idleberg/atom-language-innosetup/README.md

   pathToISCC: "/full/path/to/ISCC.exe"
 ```

+If you're on Mac OS X or Linux, specify the path to this [bash script](https://gist.github.com/idleberg/4242e688ffe494e90a08bc4e83fe2b63) for Wine instead.

 To compile your scripts, select *Inno Setup: Save & Compile”* from the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) or use the keyboard shortcut.

 #### Third-party packages